-Students enrolled in the Psy.S. program in school psychology may earn as an intermediate degree, the master's of science in school psychology.
-The curriculum for this degree consists of all courses in the first two years of the model specialist curricula (51 credit hours).
-Courses transferred into Nova Southeastern's specialist program do not count toward this degree.
+Students enrolled in the Psy.D. program in school psychology may earn as an intermediate degree, the master's of science in school psychology.
+The curriculum for this degree is under consideration by the curriculum committee at this time and will be determined by December 2011.

 Graduates with this degree will not have met the educational requirements for certification or licensure in the State of Florida and should not expect to provide psychological services as an independent practitioner.
-Rather, this degree should be utilized by the Psy.S. student to demonstrate master's level achievement in school psychology, or to qualify for master's level of employment.
+Rather, this degree should be utilized by the Psy.D. candidate to demonstrate master's level achievement in school psychology, or to qualify for master's level of employment.